-Term Guidance Example because verbs , nouns and adverbs can do the same thing. adverb The surest way to identify adverbs is by the ways they can be used: they can modify a verb , an adjective , another adverb or even a whole clause.
+Term Guidance Example because verbs , nouns and adverbs can do the same thing. adverb The surest way to identify adverbs is by the ways they can be used: they can modify a verb, an adjective, another adverb or even a whole clause.
 Adverbs are sometimes said to describe manner or time.
-This is often true, but it doesn't help to distinguish adverbs from other word classes that can be used as adverbials , such as preposition phrases , noun_phrases and subordinate clauses .
+This is often true, but it doesn't help to distinguish adverbs from other word classes that can be used as adverbials, such as preposition phrases, noun phrases and subordinate clauses.
 Usha soon started snoring loudly. [adverbs modifying the verbs started and snoring] That match was really exciting! [adverb modifying the adjective exciting] We don't get to play games very often. [adverb modifying the other adverb, often] Fortunately, it didn't rain. [adverb modifying the whole clause 'it didn't rain' by commenting on it] Not adverbs: Usha went up the stairs. [preposition phrase used as adverbial] She finished her work this evening. [noun phrase used as adverbial] She finished when the teacher got cross. [subordinate clause used as adverbial] adverbial An adverbial is a word or phrase that is used, like an adverb, to modify a verb or clause.
 Of course, adverbs can be used as adverbials, but many other types of words and phrases can be used this way, including preposition phrases and subordinate clauses .
-The bus leaves in five minutes . [preposition phrase as adverbial: modifies leaves ] She promised to see him last night. [noun phrase modifying either promised or see , according to the intended meaning] She worked until she had finished . [subordinate clause as adverbial] hot - cold meanings are opposites. light - dark light - heavy apostrophe Apostrophes have two completely different uses: showing the place of missing letters (e.g. I'm for I am) I'm going out and I won't be long. [showing missing letters] Hannah's mother went to town in Justin's car. [marking possessives]
+The bus leaves in five minutes. [preposition phrase as adverbial: modifies leaves] She promised to see him last night. [noun phrase modifying either promised or see, according to the intended meaning] She worked until she had finished. [subordinate clause as adverbial] antonym Two words are antonyms if their meanings are opposites. hot - cold light - dark light - heavy apostrophe Apostrophes have two completely different uses: showing the place of missing letters (e.g. I'm for I am) I'm going out and I won't be long. [showing missing letters] Hannah's mother went to town in Justin's car. [marking possessives]

-Term Guidance Example marking possessives (e.g. Hannah's mother). article The articles the (definite) and a or an (indefinite) are the most common type of determiner .
+Term Guidance Example marking possessives(e.g. Hannah's mother). article The articles the (definite) and a or an (indefinite) are the most common type of determiner .
 The dog found a bone in an old box. auxiliary verb The auxiliary verbs are: be, have, do and the modal verbs.
 They can be used to make questions and negative statements.
-In addition: be is used in the progressive and passive have is used in the perfect do is used to form questions and negative statements if no other auxiliary verb is present They are winning the match. [be used in the progressive] Have you finished your picture? [have used to make a question, and the perfect] No, I don't know him. [do used to make a negative; no other auxiliary is present] Will you come with me or not? [modal verb will used to make a question about the other person's willingness] clause A clause is a special type of phrase whose head is a verb .
+In addition: • be is used in the progressive and passive • have is used in the perfect • do is used to form questions and negative statements if no other auxiliary verb is present They are winning the match. [be used in the progressive] Have you finished your picture? [have used to make a question, and the perfect] No, I don't know him. [do used to make a negative; no other auxiliary is present] Will you come with me or not? [modal verb will used to make a question about the other person's willingness] clause A clause is a special type of phrase whose head is a verb .
 Clauses can sometimes be complete sentences.
-Clauses may be main or subordinate .
-Traditionally, a clause had to have a finite verb , but most modern grammarians also recognise non- finite clauses.
-It was raining. [single-clause sentence] It was raining but we were indoors. [two finite clauses] If you are coming to the party, please let us know. [finite subordinate clause inside a finite main clause] Usha went upstairs to play on her computer . [non-finite clause] cohesion A text has cohesion if it is clear how the meanings of its parts fit together.
-Cohesive devices can help to do this.
-In the example, there are repeated references to the same thing (shown by the different style pairings), and the logical relations, such as time and cause, between different parts are clear.
-A visit has been arranged for Year 6 , to the Mountain Peaks Field Study Centre , leaving school at 9.30am.
-This is an overnight visit.
-The centre has beautiful grounds and a nature trail .
-During the afternoon, the children will follow the trail. cohesive device Cohesive devices are words used to show how the different parts of a text fit together.
-In other words, they create cohesion .
-Julia's dad bought her a football.
-The football was expensive! [determiner; refers us back to a particular football]
+Clauses may be